guetteman/CarND-Vehicle-Detection/README.md

 ![alt text][image6]

 As we can see, the image shows with a strong with yellow/white spots which tell us where the cars are.
+Heatmap help us to understand better where are the cars found by the classifier.
+Then, when the labeled bounding boxes are drawn, we only look for brightest areas.
+If a false positive is found, trying with differents windows and subsampling the image will help to detect real cars by looking where more rectangles are gathered or where the image has the hottest areas.

 ## 10. Drawing Labeled Bounding Boxes